it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/wireless_management.rst

 #.
 Leverage the advanced encryption standard (AES) to encrypt wireless data.
 #.
 Create separate wireless network for personal and untrusted devices.
+#.
+Change administrator passwords on routers and other wireless access points to a secure passphrase.
+#.
+Change the default access passphrase for wireless networks regularly, or enable user level authentication for private networks.
+#.
+Don't permit visitors to use your primary wireless network.
+Instead set up a separate network or enable a guest network.
+#.
+Carefully decide whether a new device will be allowed on the network; you don't need to permit every new device onto the network.
+#.
+Keep firmware and software up to date by including your router and other access points in your :doc:`patching <software_updates>` schedule.
+#.
+Use :doc:`the encryption best practice <encryptdataatrest>` for all network traffic.
+#.
+Track what's on your network.
+#.
+Use secure network management and communication protocols (e.g., 802.1X, Wi-Fi Protected Access 2 (WPA2) Enterprise or greater).

 All wireless access points owned and operated by the jurisdiction should utilize either WPA2 or WPA3 with a strong password.